KevinGalassi/KevinGalassi/README.md

 # Hello there 👋

-I'm Kevin, i'm a PhD Student in artificial intelligence for industrial robotics!
+I'm Kevin, i'm a PhD Student in artificial intelligence for industrial robotics in Bologna, Italy :it: \
-I'm currently working ont he manipulation of deformable linear objects (DLOs) and their application in industrial field

-Check out some of our work [here](https://github.com/lar-unibo)!
+I'm currently working ont he manipulation of deformable linear objects (DLOs) and their application in industrial field Check out some of our work [here](https://github.com/lar-unibo)! at the laboratory of Automation and Robotics :robot:
 <!--
 **KevinGalassi/KevinGalassi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.